Last Updated on 1 day by Christopher Jan Benitez

 To help you clean up your text, run Grammarly*.

-The free tool lets you download the Chrome extension so you can edit the post as you write whenever the tool spots error.
-The free account lets you fix major errors, but for minor errors and suggestions to make your content much better, you need to subscribe for the premium plan.
+The free tool lets you download the Chrome extension to edit the post as you write whenever the tool spots an error.
+The free account lets you fix major errors, but you need to subscribe to the premium plan for minor mistakes and suggestions to make your content much better.

-Grammarly Premium scores your content out of a 100.
+Grammarly Premium scores your content out of 100.
 While striving to get a perfect score is ideal, you don’t have to.
-Personally, having a score of over 90 is good enough for me.
+To be honest, having a score of over 90 is good enough for me.

 Aside from detecting over 250 grammatical errors, it identifies plagiarism for you.
-Run the plagiarism checker to ensure that the post you’ve written doesn’t have identical blocks of text found on published pages.
-Search engines frowns on duplicate content and by keeping your post unique, you increase its chances of ranking higher for your keyword.
+Run the plagiarism checker to ensure that your post doesn’t have identical blocks of text found on published pages.
+Search engines frown on duplicate content, and by keeping your post unique, you increase its chances of ranking for your keyword.

-If you’re not subscribed to Grammarly Premium as a blogger, then you’re missing out on a lot!
-The tool checks over 250 common grammar mistakes and provides suggestions on how to correct them on your article with just a few clicks of a button.
-CLICK HERE to read my review of the tool.
+If you’re not subscribed to Grammarly Premium as a blogger, you’re missing out on a lot!
+The tool checks over 250 common grammar mistakes and belts out suggestions on how to correct them on your article with just a few clicks of a button.

 Are you using any of these SEO writing tools?

-Using these SEO writing tools above have been a blessing in my writing career.
+Using the content writing tools above has been a blessing in my writing career.
 Tools like Grammarly Premium have been with me through thick and thin.
 But newer ones like SurferSEO and Keyword Revealer have proven to be just as valuable.

-I suggest that you try out these SEO writing tools on for your site and your projects.
-You can sign up for free to some of them to give you a taste on creating SEO-friendly content.
-Once you get used to creating content that ranks on top of search engines, you will eventually see the difference in your freelance writing.
+You can sign up for free to some of them to give you a taste of creating SEO-friendly content.
+Once you get used to creating content that ranks first on search engines, you will eventually see the difference in your freelance writing career.